-To date, excerpts from Here’s the Truth have won awards in the following contests: Maine Writers and Publishers Alliance Literary Contest: Honorable mention in Novel Excerpt category; Green Rivers Writers National Literary Contest: First Place in Novel Excerpt category ; PEN/Nob Hill Soul-Making Literary Contest: First Place in the Novel Excerpt category
+Excerpts from her unpublished YA novel, Here’s the Truth, have won awards in the following contests: Maine Writers and Publishers Alliance Literary Contest: Honorable mention in Novel Excerpt category; Green Rivers Writers National Literary Contest: First Place in Novel Excerpt category; PEN/Nob Hill Soul-Making Literary Contest: First Place in the Novel Excerpt category.

 - 2010: Administration and Policy in Mental Health and Mental Health Services Research Special Issue: Developing Effective Research-Practice Partnerships for Creating a Culture of Evidence-based Decision Making

-- When It’s Grief, Not Depression published on Open to Hope website (Opentohope.com)
+- When It’s Grief, Not Depression published on https://www.opentohope.com

-- What No One Ever Told Me About Grief published on Open to Hope website
+- What No One Ever Told Me About Grief published on https://www.opentohope.com

-- Open the Door, Welcome Joy published on Open to Hope website
+- Open the Door, Welcome Joy published on https://www.opentohope.com

-- A Conversation With Grief published on The Grief Toolbox website (http://thegrieftoolbox.com/)
+- A Conversation With Grief published on http://thegrieftoolbox.com

 - BA English